AzDocs/AzDocs/Wiki/Azure.md

      - ResourceGroupName
      - SubscriptionName
      - etc
- - How to fetch project guid & build definition id for AzDocs build

 # Guidelines for creating new scripts
 If you want to create new scripts and PR them into this repo, make sure to follow the [Azure CLI unless](#azure-cli-unless) rule.
 We make use of creating [powershell advanced functions](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_functions_advanced?view=powershell-7.1).
 A general advise is to take a look at other scripts and copy those and go from there.